ddsbook/blog/2014/drafts/book-bug-graph-cc.md

 if you're playing along at home and tinkering, as Russ was.

-We (like almost everyone) dislike bugs, we truly appreciate and encourage bug reports (so keep'm coming *if* you find them).
+We (like almost everyone) dislike bugs, but we truly appreciate and encourage bug reports (so keep'm coming *if* you find them).